adarshunknown/Adarsh-sql-project/README.md

-# sql imdb project
--- 1. Retrieve all movies along with their directors. ans. select names.name, movie.title from movie inner join director_mapping on movie.id = director_mapping.movie_id inner join names on names.id = director_mapping.name_id;

--- 2. Get all movies and their genres. ans. select genre.genre, movie.title from movie inner join genre on movie.id = genre.movie_id;

--- 3. List all actors along with the movies they have acted in. ans. select names.name, movie.title from movie inner join role_mapping on movie.id = role_mapping.movie_id inner join names on names.id = role_mapping.name_id where role_mapping.category = "actor";

--- 4. Get all movies and their corresponding writers. ans. select title, production_company from movie;

--- 5. Retrieve all users who have rated movies along with the rating they provided. ans. select ratings.total_votes, ratings.avg_rating, movie.title from movie inner join ratings on movie.id = ratings.movie_id;

-# Inner Joins
--- 1. Find the names of actors who have acted in at least one movie. ans. select names.name, count(movie.title) from names inner join role_mapping on names.id = role_mapping.name_id inner join movie on movie.id = role_mapping.movie_id where role_mapping.category = "actor" group by names.name having count(movie.title) >= 1;

--- 2. List all directors who have directed more than 5 movies. ans. select names.name, count(movie.title) as c from names inner join director_mapping on director_mapping.name_id = names.id inner join movie on movie.id = director_mapping.movie_id group by names.name having c > 5;

--- 3. Retrieve all movies that have at least one review. ans. select movie.title, count(ratings.total_votes) as c from movie inner join ratings on movie.id = ratings.movie_id group by movie.title having c >= 1;

--- 4. Get a list of all movies along with their production company names. ans. select m.title, n.production_company from movie as m inner join movie as n on m.id = n.id;

--- 5. Fetch all movies with their country of origin. ans. select m.title, n.country from movie as m inner join movie as n on m.id = n.id;

-# Left Joins
--- 1. List all movies, even those without ratings. ans. select movie.title, ratings.avg_rating from movie left outer join ratings on movie.id = ratings.movie_id;

--- 2. Retrieve all actors, even those who have not acted in any movie. ans. select names.name from names inner join role_mapping on names.id = role_mapping.name_id left outer join movie on movie.id = role_mapping.movie_id where role_mapping.category = "actor";

--- 3. Get all directors, including those who haven't directed any movies. ans. select names.name from names inner join role_mapping on names.id = role_mapping.name_id left outer join movie on movie.id = role_mapping.movie_id;

-# Right Joins
--- 1. Find all movies and ensure that genres are included even if no movies belong to that genre. ans. select movie.title, genre.genre from movie right outer join genre on movie.id = genre.movie_id;

--- 2. Get all movies and ensure all countries are listed even if no movie was produced there. ans. select m.title, n.country from movie as m right outer join movie as n on m.id = n.id;

--- 3. Retrieve all writers and ensure that movies written by them (if any) are included. ans. select movie.title, ratings.avg_rating from movie right outer join ratings on movie.id = ratings.movie_id;

--- 4. List all reviews and the movies they belong to, including reviews without associated movies. ans. select m.title, n.production_company from movie as m right outer join movie as n on m.id = n.id;

-# Complex Joins
--- 1. Retrieve the top 5 highest-rated movies along with their directors and genres. ans. select movie.title, names.name, genre.genre, ratings.avg_rating from names inner join director_mapping on names.id = director_mapping.name_id inner join movie on movie.id = director_mapping.movie_id inner join ratings on ratings.movie_id = movie.id inner join genre on genre.movie_id = movie.id order by ratings.avg_rating desc limit 5;

--- 2. Find actors who have worked with the same director in at least 3 movies. ans. select s.director, t.actor, count(*) as m from (select names.name as director, director_mapping.movie_id as id from names inner join director_mapping on names.id = director_mapping.name_id) as s inner join (select names.name as actor, role_mapping.movie_id as id from names inner join role_mapping on names.id = role_mapping.name_id inner join movie on movie.id = role_mapping.movie_id) as t on s.id = t.id group by s.director, t.actor having m >= 3;

--- 4. List all directors and the actors they have worked with, even if they directed only one movie. ans. select s.director, t.actor, count(*) from (select names.name as director, director_mapping.movie_id as id from names inner join director_mapping on names.id = director_mapping.name_id) as s inner join (select names.name as actor, role_mapping.movie_id as id from names inner join role_mapping on names.id = role_mapping.name_id inner join movie on movie.id = role_mapping.movie_id) as t on s.id = t.id group by s.director, t.actor having count(*) >= 1;

--- 5. Retrieve all movies with their genres, directors, in one query. ans. select movie.title, names.name, genre.genre from names inner join director_mapping on names.id = director_mapping.name_id inner join movie on movie.id = director_mapping.movie_id inner join genre on movie.id = genre.movie_id;

-# Partition By and Window Function Questions
--- 1. Retrieve the top 5 highest-rated movies per genre using RANK(). ans. select a.title, a.avg_rating from (select movie.title, ratings.avg_rating, rank() over (partition by genre.genre order by ratings.avg_rating desc) as pro from movie inner join ratings on movie.id = ratings.movie_id inner join genre on movie.id = genre.movie_id) as a where a.pro <= 5;

--- 2. Find the cumulative revenue for each movie ordered by release date using SUM() OVER(). ans. select date_published, title, sum(duration) over (order by date_published, title) as revenue from movie;

--- 3. Get the previous movie rating for each movie using LAG(). ans. select movie.title, ratings.avg_rating, lag(avg_rating) over (partition by movie.title order by movie.date_published) as previous from movie inner join ratings on movie.id = ratings.movie_id;

--- 4. Get the next movie rating for each movie using LEAD(). ans. select movie.title, ratings.avg_rating, lead(avg_rating) over (order by movie.date_published) as next from movie inner join ratings on movie.id = ratings.movie_id;

--- 5. Retrieve the average movie rating per genre using AVG() OVER(PARTITION BY genre). ans. select movie.title, genre.genre, avg(ratings.avg_rating) over (partition by genre.genre) as m from movie inner join ratings on movie.id = ratings.movie_id inner join genre on movie.id = genre.movie_id;

--- 6. Rank movies within each genre based on IMDb rating using DENSE_RANK(). ans. select movie.title, genre.genre, ratings.avg_rating, dense_rank() over (partition by genre.genre order by ratings.avg_rating) as d from movie inner join ratings on movie.id = ratings.movie_id inner join genre on movie.id = genre.movie_id;

--- 7. Find the running total of box office earnings for movies released after 2000. ans. select title, year, worlwide_gross_income from movie where year > 2000 order by year;

--- 8. Find the first and last movie released for each director using FIRST_VALUE() and LAST_VALUE(). ans. select names.name, movie.title, first_value(movie.title) over (partition by names.name) as first, last_value(movie.title) over (partition by names.name) as last from movie inner join director_mapping on movie.id = director_mapping.movie_id inner join names on names.id = director_mapping.name_id;

--- 9. Compute the difference in box office earnings between each movie and the previous one for a director. ans. select movie.title, movie.date_published, (lag(movie.duration) over (partition by movie.date_published)) - movie.duration from movie;

--- 10. Find the total number of movies each actor has acted in using COUNT() OVER(PARTITION BY actor_name). ans. select names.name, movie.title, count(movie.title) over (partition by names.name) as noofmovies from movie inner join role_mapping on movie.id = role_mapping.movie_id inner join names on names.id = role_mapping.name_id where role_mapping.category = "actor";
+# IMDb SQL Project
+# 📚 Project Description
+This project involves solving a comprehensive set of SQL queries on an IMDb movie dataset.
+It covers:
+1.Basic Joins
+2.Inner Joins
+3.Left Joins
+4.Right Joins
+5.Complex Joins (Multiple Joins)
+6..Partition By and Window Functions

+The goal is to practice and demonstrate SQL skills using real-world movie data.

+# 📂 Dataset Description
+The dataset includes the following tables (provided separately as CSV files):

+movie: Information about movies (title, production company, country, duration, year, etc.)

+genre: Movie genres mapped to movies

+director_mapping: Mapping of directors to movies

+role_mapping: Mapping of actors and other roles to movies

+names: Names of people involved (directors, actors, writers)

+ratings: IMDb ratings and total votes for each movie

+# 🛢️ Database Schema and Relationships
+The IMDb database is structured with six main tables.
+Here’s how they are connected:

+1. Table: movie
+Primary Key: id
+Columns: id, title, date_published, duration, country, worlwide_gross_income, production_company, etc.

+Description: Stores all movie-related information.

+2. Table: names
+Primary Key: id
+Columns: id, name

+Description: Stores names of individuals (actors, directors, writers).

+3. Table: director_mapping
+Composite Key: (movie_id, name_id)
+Columns: movie_id (FK), name_id (FK)

+Foreign Keys:
+movie_id → movie.id
+name_id → names.id

+Description: Maps directors to the movies they directed.

+4. Table: role_mapping
+Composite Key: (movie_id, name_id, category)
+Columns: movie_id (FK), name_id (FK), category

+Foreign Keys:
+movie_id → movie.id
+name_id → names.id

+Description: Maps actors (and other roles) to movies.
+(Category defines if it's an 'actor', 'actress', etc.)

+5. Table: genre
+Primary Key: Auto-increment or Composite Key (movie_id, genre)
+Columns: movie_id (FK), genre

+Foreign Key:
+movie_id → movie.id
+Description: Lists genres associated with each movie.

+6. Table: ratings
+Primary Key: movie_id
+Columns: movie_id (FK), avg_rating, total_votes

+Foreign Key:
+movie_id → movie.id

+Description: Stores IMDb rating and votes for each movie.

+# 📄 SQL Query Sections
+--Basic Joins
+1.Retrieve all movies along with their directors
+2.Get all movies and their genres
+3.List all actors along with the movies they have acted in 4.Get all movies and their corresponding writers 5.Retrieve all users who have rated movies along with the rating they provided

+--Inner Joins
+1.Find names of actors who have acted in at least one movie 2.List directors who have directed more than 5 movies 3.Retrieve movies that have at least one review
+4.List movies along with production company names 5.Fetch movies with their country of origin

+--Left Joins
+1.List all movies, even those without ratings 2.Retrieve all actors, even those who have not acted in any movie 3.Get all directors, including those who haven't directed any movies

+--Right Joins
+1.Find all movies and ensure genres are included even if no movies belong to that genre 2.Get all movies and ensure all countries are listed even if no movie was produced there 3.Retrieve all writers and ensure that movies written by them are included 4.List all reviews and the movies they belong to

+--Complex Joins
+1.Retrieve top 5 highest-rated movies along with their directors and genres 2.Find actors who have worked with the same director in at least 3 movies 3.List all directors and the actors they have worked with 4.Retrieve all movies with their genres and directors in one query

+--Partition By and Window Function Queries
+1.Retrieve top 5 highest-rated movies per genre using RANK() 2.Find cumulative revenue ordered by release date using SUM() OVER() 3.Get previous movie rating using LAG()
+4.Get next movie rating using LEAD()
+5.Retrieve average movie rating per genre
+6.Rank movies within each genre using DENSE_RANK() 7.Find running total of box office earnings for movies after 2000 8.Find first and last movie released for each director 9.Compute difference in box office earnings between consecutive movies 10.Find total number of movies each actor has acted in

+# 🛠️ Tools Used
+SQL (MySQL, PostgreSQL, or any RDBMS)
+IMDb Dataset (CSV files)

+# 📋 How to Run
+1.Import all CSV files into your SQL database.
+2.Create respective tables (movie, genre, names, director_mapping, role_mapping, ratings).
+3.Execute the SQL queries provided in the project.
+4.Analyze the results for insights.

+# 📌 Notes
+1.Right join queries assume movie attributes (like genre, country) might exist independently.
+2.Window functions are used for advanced analysis (rankings, running totals, comparisons).
+3.Some simplifications are made for project practice purposes.

+# ✨ Credits
+1,Dataset used: Provided IMDb Dataset
+Project designed and implemented by Adarsh Gouda.